woman suffering morning sickness misery

 There are theories, but no one can say for sure what causes morning sickness for some women.

-For example, Mayo Clinic explains that often times the severity of morning sickness is associated with higher HCG levels in pregnant women (a hormone your body makes when you are pregnant), but, not always.
+For example, Mayo Clinic explains that oftentimes the severity of morning sickness is associated with higher HCG levels in pregnant women (a hormone your body makes when you are pregnant), but, not always.

 Resources to Help Women Struggling with Morning Sickness?